 I'm a strong believer in protecting what makes our communities special.
 I'm a regional planner by training, and I value what makes one town or place stand out from the rest.
 If everything looked the same, why go there?
 You might as well stay home if your destination is identical to where you began.
 Creating a sense of identity is important, whether that's in a big city or a tiny town.

 In addition to creating places to go adventure, encouraging others to go on adventures, and adventuring myself, I also semi-professionally keep up on my photography side hustles.
+I spread my photos far and wide, from planning documents at WUPPDR to informational brochures, websites, billboards, and any number of random spots you might not have noticed.
 You can read up more about those on my photography page.

 Prior to working at the Copper Harbor Trails Club, I worked with the Keweenaw Land Trust as a Project Coordinator, protecting and stewarding natural places across the Copper Country.
 I also spent 5 summers working with Michigan Tech Summer Youth Programs as their in-house photographer.
 Maybe you're noticing a trend in my workplaces of choice...